 - Course subject Portuguese

-This course is a practical introduction to the Portuguese language.
+This course offers a practical introduction to the Portuguese language.
 It is designed to develop basic listening, speaking, reading and writing skills at the novice level through a communicative and culture-based approach.
-Students acquire the language largely through simulated real-life situations in the classroom as well as in the language-learning centre.
-Throughout the semester, students are introduced to grammatical structures and training in learning strategies is provided.
+Students acquire the language largely through simulated real-life situations in the classroom and beyond.
 By immersing themselves in the language, they develop a knowledge and understanding of culture and traditions in Portuguese-speaking countries around the world.